EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 This is an adaptation/fork of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers (wired and wireless) on an original Xbox console.

-The objectives of this project are:
+The objectives of this project were:
-* The simplest possible hardware build, using only off-the-shelf parts (at present, an Arduino Leonardo paired with a generic USB Host Shield).
+* A simple hardware build, using only off-the-shelf parts (at present, an Arduino Leonardo paired with a generic USB Host Shield).
-* Simple soldering (through-hole/jumper pad only). *A no solder version is possible if using the right choice of USB Host Shield*.
+* Simple soldering. *A no solder version is possible if using the right choice of USB Host Shield*.
 * Reduced, simpler code to make playing around with it as straightforward as possible.
 * Reduced functionality, reflecting the simpler code.
 Only wired controllers are supported and Steel Battalion emulation is not.
 * Support for additional controllers (so far, PS3 & PS4 controller support has been added).